-In episode 2 of Dance of the Vampire Bund, vampire princess Mina Tepes lures fellow protagonist Akira to a secluded location, where she then strips down in front of him and requests that he rubs an oil on her that will protect her from the sun’s deadly rays.
+In episode 2 of Dance of the Vampire Bund, Mina Tepes lures fellow protagonist Akira to a secluded location.
+She then strips down in front of him and requests that he rubs an oil on her, which will protect her from the sun’s deadly rays.
 It sounds like a scene straight out of any raunchy romcom series, but it’s the fact that Mina has the body of a little girl that had people feeling more than a little uncomfortable.

-Mina Tepes is powerful, intelligent, and presumably ancient, yet she looks like a small, blonde-haired, Eastern-European girl.
+Mina Tepes is powerful, intelligent, and presumably ancient, yet she looks like a Eastern-European preteen girl.
 And in this 2010 TV anime by Studio Shaft, you get to see her pose naked, bathe, and share a bed with a dude almost 3 times her size, all of it uncensored and in full view.
-I’ll be honest and admit that I sought the show out specifically because I knew it to be infamous, but when I realized the rest of the series was actually quite good, its lolicon-pandering became a severe black mark on an otherwise promising series
+I’ll be honest and admit that I sought the show out specifically because I knew it to be infamous.
+Yet, when I realized the rest of the series was actually quite good, its lolicon-pandering became a severe black mark on an otherwise promising series

 I never quite figured out how I feel about lolicons.
 I love characters like Renge from Non Non Biyori or Usalia from the Disgaea series, but I can’t fathom a mindset where anybody would find these adorable characters sexually appealing.
 It’s an idea that my mind can’t parse and the few times I’ve seen it happen in anime served only to sour my opinion of whatever I was watching.
-For some series it was just a brief annoyance that I could begrudgingly tolerate, whereas in other cases it was cause for me to immediately drop the anime entirely.
+For some series it was just a brief annoyance that I could begrudgingly tolerate.
+In other cases, it was cause for me to immediately drop the anime entirely.
 Looking at you, Hybrid Heart.

 In fact, in their defense I am willing to admit that anime is just weird in general.
 Many an ecchi romcom has been set in high schools and we tend to just kinda accept that because anime is wacky and different, and we’ve already been accepting it for literally dozens of years.
 Nobody cries pedophilia when Is This a Zombie? has a student stripped to her underpants, even if by Western standards she’d be a minor.
-When somebody outside of the community jokes about anime being all “school girls and tentacles”, then consider that them poking fun at you for it means they accept that as being “kinda weird” as opposed to “illegally weird”.
+When somebody outside of the community jokes about anime being all “school girls and tentacles”, that’s actually an incredibly good sign.
+It means that they accept the mixture of teenagers and tentacles as being “kinda weird” as opposed to “illegally weird”.

 Actually, we should strive to have better conversations about sex in anime, in general.
 For example, the typical “she’s actually a 500-year-old vampire/dragon/Goddess/plot MacGuffin” excuse is partly parody, but it is also still used legitimately.
 Whenever some murmurs flare up about politicians wanting to take a look at sexual content in anime, we collectively shoot into a panic and start throwing around weak excuses like that.